electrikmilk/tailor/README.md

 # Tailor

 This is a work-in-progress CSS minifier and optimizer.
-The parser and resulting minifier are the most complete, while the optimization is in progress.
+The parser and minifier are the most complete but are missing implementations of more advanced CSS syntax while the optimization is in progress.

 ## Usage